19th – 27th October 2019 – Places Available / 17-25th October 2020 – Places Available

 This is not all about the children, we know how to deliver events which provide unique memories for the team to experience more than what they would on a standard holiday along with that “feel good” factor of making a difference, a difference you can see for yourself.

-A truly unique indian adventure into the real India which apart from experiencing rural Indian living, the amazing home cooked cuisine and of course some of the most friendly children you will ever met, you will also get experience an overnight train journey to either Pondicherry or Bangalore to finish off your adventure.
+A truly unique Indian adventure into the real India which apart from experiencing rural Indian living, the amazing home cooked cuisine and of course some of the most friendly children you will ever meet, you will also get experience an overnight train journey to Pondicherry and stay in a hotel near the beach to finish off your adventure.

 If history is anything to go by, after an amazing “bucket shower” the nights involve sitting on the roof of the house listening to the animals and enjoying a few kingfishers! (that’s the beer not the bird!)